 💡

-Do you know anything else about any of these companies or the technology landlords are using?
+Do you know anything else about this data dump?
+Do you work for any of the agencies impacted?
 I would love to hear from you.
 Using a non-work device, you can message me securely on Signal at joseph.404 or send me an email at joseph@404media.co.

 This post is for subscribers only